ExpressLRS/Docs/docs/hardware/backpack/esp-backpack.md

 * Solid - The backpack is powered up and ready to receive packets.
 * Fast Continuous Blinking - WiFi Mode is active, and either the Access Point is ready for connection or the Backpack has connected to your Local WiFi Network (0.2.0; Home Network SSID and Password have been set).
 * Double Blink, Pause - The Backpack is in Binding Mode.
-Using the ExpressLRS Lua Script, press `Bind`, and the TX Backpack should bind with the VRx Backpack.
+Using the ExpressLRS Lua Script, press `Bind`, and the TX Backpack should bind with the VRX Backpack.

 ### Button Operation (If present)